PeterKamphuis/pyFAT-astro/docs/source/advanced.rst

     The boundaries that the surface brightness profile needs to remain within.
 Too small boundaries can lead to FAT not finding a a succesfull model.
     Given as min,max for the three areas of the fit: the central part, the approaching side warp, the receding side warp.

+**sofia_threshold**

+  *int, optional, default=5*

+  Threshold used in the sofia source finding.
+This can help to have FAT select the right source.
+It does not affect the fitting.